jmwalls/presidential/README.md

 length](https://epjdatascience.springeropen.com/articles/10.1140/epjds14)...

 At this point we can look at similarity of a particular paragraph from one speech and the nearest paragraphs from other speeches...
-Since Tf-IdF doesn't capture any semantics, it would be interesting to look at intro sentences, i.e., do learned embeddings capture salutations whereas Tf-IdF will only find similar wordings?
+Since tf-idf doesn't capture any semantics, it would be interesting to look at intro sentences, i.e., do learned embeddings capture salutations whereas tf-idf will only find similar wordings?

+(Would be interesting to see what words are in the tf-idf vocabulary...)

 We can also aggregate the embeddings across paragraphs to determine a single document embedding (try weighted average?).
 With a full-document embedding, we can look for similarities and differences between elements of the corpus.

 * Pairwise cosine similarity matrix
     * Sort temporally